kazikhalid757/terraform-web-server/README.md

     aws configure
     ```
 4. **SSH Key Pair**: You need to have an SSH key pair in AWS for connecting to the EC2 instance.
+5. **S3 & DynamoDB Table**: You need to have an S3 & DynamoDB Table in AWS for configure Terraform backend storage and state locking.

 ---